CN-TU/multi-key-vector-experiments/README.md

 # Steps for reproducibility

 #### Extraction ####
 The first step is converting the PCAP files of each dataset into csv files containing network flows.
-To this end we use GO-flows in addition to the 'Flow Specification' files (1).
+To this end we use Go-flows in addition to the 'Flow Specification' files (1).
 For each specification we extract flows using the following command:

 ```console